remi/plug_best/README.md

 PlugBest
 ==========

-`PlugBest` parses HTTP headers and returns the best match based on a list of values.
+`PlugBest` parses HTTP “Accept-*“ headers and returns the best match based on a list of values.

 Installation
 ------------